mohamadhasansalmaaniyaan72/Exchange/README.md

   <td>
    2.0.0.5
   </td>
-  <td>UI improvements, addition of PulBox feature (in this section, you can create and transfer your own digital asset), security enhancements, and addition of the ability to display transactions of addresses created by the program’s own EKSCHENJ-EXCHANGE.
-Currently only PulBox TRX is used.
-(After creating the address, deposit an amount to that address to verify its validity.) </td>
+  <td><p>UI improvements.</p> <p>Addition of the PulBox feature — in this section, you can create and transfer your own digital asset.
+Currently, only TRON-TRX PulBox are supported.</p> <p>Addition of the ability to display transactions of addresses created by the program’s own EKSCHENJ-EXCHANGE.</p> <p>After creating an address, deposit a small amount to it so that the address becomes valid.</p> <p>This feature is service-based and is obtained from the Tron Service endpoint.</p>
   <td>Active</td>
  </tr>